Kids-for-cash judges ordered to pay more than $200M

 It's not clear whether the plaintiffs — now well into adulthood — will see any of the eye-popping damages award.
 Luzerne County, a onetime defendant, was dismissed from the case years ago.

-Marsha Levick, deputy director and chief counsel of the Philadelphia-based Juvenile Law Center and a lawyer for the plaintiffs, said she “can't imagine there is any money out there."
+Marsha Levick, co-founder and chief counsel of the Philadelphia-based Juvenile Law Center and a lawyer for the plaintiffs, said Wednesday she “can't imagine there is any money out there."

+Conner ruled after hearing testimony last fall from 282 people who appeared in Ciavarella's courtroom — 79 of whom were under 13 when Ciavarella sent them to juvenile detention — and 32 parents.

+“They recounted his harsh and arbitrary nature, his disdain for due process, his extraordinary abruptness, and his cavalier and boorish behavior in the courtroom,” Conner wrote.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.